Tax Preparation goes hand in hand with Schultz & Associates CPA Michigan. Our staff can help you with your individual income tax preparation needs.

 Our CPA’s and accountants work with the general ledger, balance sheet, income statement and trial balances on a daily basis.
 Each set of books is different.
 Each client deserves an accountant that not only knows debits and credits but a accountant who understands the client’s industry.

-- QuickBooks by Inuit is by far the most popular accounting and bookkeeping software for small business owners.
+- QuickBooks by Intuit is by far the most popular accounting and bookkeeping software for small business owners.
 Owners who actually do their own bookkeeping are really the best fit for QuickBooks.
 QuickBooks is easy to learn.
 Business owners with minimal accounting background can usually pick up on QuickBooks within a hour or two.

 - Payroll report due dates are as follows: Form 941 is due April 30th, July 31, October 31, and January 31.
 Form 940 (FUTA) is due January 31.
 Form W-2 must be distributed to employees by January 31.
 W-3 must be submitted to the IRS by February 28.

 - Tax deposits for businesses are made using the EFTPS system.
-Businesses with employee are required to make certain timely tax deposits.
+Businesses with employees are required to make certain timely tax deposits.
 Employers who’s liabilities over a 12 months period are less then $50,000 must remit their taxes on a monthly basis.
 They generally have 15 days after the end of the month to make the deposit.
 Employers with annual liabilities in excess of $50,000 must remit taxes on a semi-weekly basis.

 Key Business Start Up Topics